 Actor Mark Winter (BDramArt 2005) has received a Sidney Myer Creative Fellowship, worth $160,000 over two years.
 The Fellowship recognises talent and exceptional courage in mid-career artists.
 Mr Winter was a founding member of The Hayloft and The Black Lung Theatre.

 Psychologist Sharon Southwell (BA(Hons) 1992) wrote The Life of Love: An Invitation – Fifty-two Reflections on Emotional and Spiritual Healing.
 Ms Southwell’s book addresses people interested in the meeting of spiritual, faith-based and psychological resources for healing and flourishing.

-Melbourne poet and playwright Gaylene Carbis (MCrWrtg 2010, MWrPerf 2014) published her anthology, Anecdotal Evidence, in June.
+Melbourne poet and playwright Gayelene Carbis (MCrWrtg 2010, MWrPerf 2014) published her first book of poetry, Anecdotal Evidence, in June.
 Ms Carbis’ work has previously been nominated for literary awards in Canada and the Republic of Ireland.

 Kylie Trounson (LLB 2004) has been appointed a writer-in-residence with the Melbourne Theatre Company.
 The MTC program, which offers residencies of up to three years, is designed to nurture talented writers and give them the freedom to explore and test their ideas.